-In flash sale scenarios where the sales period or product quantity is limited, you must handle traffic peaks that occur before, during, and after the sale period.
+In flash sale scenarios or quantity-limited offer scenarios, you must handle traffic peaks that occur before, during, and after the sale period.
 You must also make sure that the number of purchase orders accepted does not exceed the number of products in stock.
-To handle these challenges, the TairString data structure of Tair provides a simple and efficient way to implement bounded counters.
-You can use bounded counters to ensure that the accepted purchase orders do not exceed the upper limit.
+To handle these challenges, the TairString data structure of Tair (Enterprise Edition) provides a simple and efficient way to implement bounded counters and help you maintain the number of accepted purchase orders under the upper limit.
 The solutions described in this topic are also applicable to other scenarios where rate limiting or throttling is required.

 Bounded counters for flash sales